Fellowships Community events for Fall 2020:

 Review Criteria and Reviewer Perspectives

-- Reviewers for the Ford Foundation fellowships—whether Predoctoral or Dissertation—are evaluating applicants on their research, teaching, and outreach.
+- Reviewers for the Ford Foundation fellowships evaluate applicants on their research, teaching, and outreach (relevant factors for Predoctoral and Dissertation fellowships.)
 To the degree that you have direct knowledge, ideally provide context about any or all of the following evaluation criteria:

 - academic achievements (past and future potential), ability to respond to the learning needs of diverse students, sustained engagement with communities underrepresented in academia (and ability to bring this engagement into their teaching/scholarship), likelihood of using the diversity of human experience as a resource in teaching/scholarship

 - The most helpful recommendation letters will include specific examples and details to establish and illustrate the student’s activities.